getethos/ethos-design-system/src/components/Tooltip/Tooltip.md

 ### `softCorners`

 Customize the corner of tooltip.
-Setting 'softCorners' properties as trye will display rounded corners
+Setting 'softCorners={true}' will display rounded corners

 ```jsx
 import styles from './TooltipExamples.module.scss'